Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 What Spices Are Used in Chicken Shawarma?

-Cumin, coriander, paprika, turmeric, cardamom.
+Cumin, coriander, paprika, turmeric, cardamom, and garlic powder.

 What Spices Are Used in Shish Tawook?

-Garlic, lemon, yogurt, paprika, cumin.
+Garlic, lemon, yogurt, paprika, cumin, and coriander.

 Is Chicken Shawarma Spicy?